ZhgChg.Li

 Done

-At this point, we can use the App Store Connect API Webhook to better improve App CI/CD and automation workflows, enhancing team development efficiency.
+By now, we can use the App Store Connect API Webhook to better enhance App CI/CD and automation workflows, improving team development efficiency.

 Further Reading